 If you’re looking to improve the look of your ears, otoplasty is a common cosmetic procedure that may work for you.
 This procedure can improve the symmetry, proportions, and overall shape of the ears.
-Plus, results from otoplasty are permanent and apparent right after treatment.
+Plus, results are permanent and apparent right after treatment.

 What Is Otoplasty?

 During an otoplasty, your surgeon may make incisions in the creases of your ears or at the back of your ears.
 Then, cartilage and skin will be removed and repositioned as needed.
 Once set in the desired position, sutures will be used to secure your ears in place.
-The duration of an otoplasty is usually two hours.
+The duration is usually two hours.

 Why Is Otoplasty Performed?